This is where the fun begins.

-An instant hit, he won the treble with the side in his first season, becoming the only player to win the treble in consecutive seasons.
+An instant hit, he won the treble with the Italian side in his first season; becoming the only player to win the treble in consecutive seasons.

 Three years later, the Cameroonian linked up with his old boss again, via the peculiar route of Anzhi Makhachkala.

 Aged 32 by then, the Blues were not getting the Eto’o of Barcelona and Inter fame, but he was adequate enough in his attacking role; netting nine times in the Premier League during the 2013/14 season.

 Juan Mata – Chelsea & Man United

-But everything changed under Mourinho, who questioned the Spaniard’s ability to track-back, generally preferring to use Oscar in the playmaker role.
+But everything changed under Mourinho, who questioned the Spaniard’s ability to track-back and he generally preferred to use Oscar in the Blues’ playmaker role.